nhsconnect/FHIR-CDS/pages/engage/engage_999_to_111_validation.md

 ---
 ## Introduction

 The Validation Request interaction is used when a service provider requires the validation of a triage outcome to be carried out on another system, potentially by another organisation, before the next activity is carried out.
+This may include treating the patient, providing care advice, requesting an ambulance or an onward referral.

-This specification has been developed for the validation of triage outcomes with low acuity ambulance dispositions e.g. Ambulance Response Priority (ARP) CAT3 and CAT4.
+This FHIR based specification has been developed for the validation of triage outcomes with low acuity ambulance dispositions e.g. Ambulance Response Priority (ARP) CAT3 and CAT4.

  The 999-111 Case Transfer Validation Request payload specification is based on the UEC Connect Encounter Report bundle.
 Where implementation guidance for a resource is unchanged from the UEC Connect baseline, no additional guidance is provided in this specification.
 Where implementation guidance is changed for at least one Element within a Resource, implementation guidance is provided for all Elements relevant to this specification.

 The service provider requesting the validation of triage outcome will be called “Requester”.
 In this use case it will be a 999 Ambulance Service Trust.

 The service provider validating triage outcome will be called “Validator” in this use case it will usually be a 111/CAS service provider.
 However, it could also be a 999 Clinical Hub, either within the Requester organisation (on a different system), or external to the Requester organisation.
-This could also, in the future, be any other suitably registered healthcareservice.
+This could also, in the future, be any other suitably registered healthcare service.

 <div style="text-align:center; margin-bottom:20px" >
 	<a href="images/engage/999-to-111/ValidationFlow_V0.3.png" target="_blank"><img src="images/engage/999-to-111/ValidationFlow_V0.3.png"></a>